BigIdeasForum/bigideasforum.github.io/_posts/2016/2016-09-12-biomimicry.md

 ---
+layout: post
 title:  "Biomimicry"
+subtitle: "Learning From Nature"
 date:   2016-09-12 19:00:00
 categories: PamL
-synopsis: >
-  Evolution has equipped plants and animals with designs and features which despite being utterly simple, have been impossible to copy by man, until now.
+tags: [Other/Tech Slams]
+bigimg: /img/biomimicry.jpg
 ---

-### Introduction

-Evolution has equipped plants and animals with designs and features which despite being utterly simple, have been impossible to copy by man, until now.
+Evolution has equipped plants and animals with designs and features which despite being utterly simple, have been impossible to copy by man.
+Until now.

-Numerous inventions are based on the idea of mimicking nature and at this presentation, we will take a look at some of them and at how they may assist mankind in many areas of our lives.
+Numerous inventions are based on the idea of mimicking nature.
+This presentation will take a look at some of these ideas and how they may assist mankind in many areas of our lives.

 Presenter: Pam L.